 Below is the calendar of Forest of Dean Entrepreneurs events and training.
-To book a session please use this booking form and then email email@example.com attaching the completed form.
+To book a session please email email@example.com.

-We are working on the courses which we should run over the next 6 months .
-This will then be updated with new events, which we intend to deliver over the next 6 months on a rolling basis.
+We are working on the events which we should run over the next 6 months.
+This page will then be updated with new events, which we intend to deliver over the next 6 months on a rolling basis.
 We plan courses based upon the demands from our entrepreneurs as well as basic courses.

 This event is delivered through collaboration between the Forest of Dean Entrepreneurs, the recently launched Gloucestershire Libraries Tier 3 Growth Hubs and the University of Gloucestershire, the project is partly funded by the European Regional Development Fund (ERDF)